Learning Objectives

 Benefits of Participating in Student Life

 The National Survey of Student Engagement—a survey measuring student involvement in academic and co-curricular activities—shows that student success is directly linked to student involvement in the institution.
-Co-curricular activities include all the different activities on campus that students may be involved in—from athletics to Greek life to clubs.
-Survey results show that the higher the level of student involvement is, the higher student grades are and the more likely students are to re-enroll the next term.
-The following lists some of the many benefits and rewards that result from participation in campus and student life.
+In fact, survey results show that the higher the level of student involvement is, the higher student grades are and the more likely students are to reenroll the next semester.
+Student engagement seems to translate to satisfaction.
+The following are some of the many benefits and rewards that result from active participation in campus and student life.

 All in all, being involved in the campus community is vital to every student, and it’s vital to the college, too.
 It’s a symbiotic relationship that serves everyone well.